Geum triflorum: Description

-Early in the spring, the leaves often lay flat to the ground and are in poor condition, but they soon become more upright in response to the warmer days and lack of snow cover.
-In the heat of a dry summer, the leaves also will lay down closer to the earth.
+Early in the spring, the leaves often lie flat to the ground and are in poor condition, but they soon become more upright in response to the warmer days and lack of snow cover.
+In the heat of a dry summer, the leaves also will lie down closer to the earth.
 The plants resume growth in the fall as other plants are starting to go dormant, developing a mound of deep grey-green leaves.
 The leaves are evergreen in areas without severe cold or there is protective snow cover, though they often turn purple, orange, or reddish.